JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 	</tr>
 </table>

--  The panel in our laundries is hidden behine a plastic door - covering the stuff inside.
-   -  From that area, a few simple devices spread those services to wall jacks thoughout our units.
+   -  Inside the low voltage panel, a few simple devices spread those services to wall jacks thoughout our units.
       -  Data (Ethernet) cables and Voice (Phone) cables connect to colorful gadgets that allow easier hookup.
          -  Some people call these gadgets "Patch Panels".
          -  The thinner Data (Ethernet) cables by convention are usually blue,  the thin Voice (phone) cables are usually white.